Martha E. Bernal: Legacy

 Bernal made numerous contributions to the field of psychology, and received several awards for her developments in pediatric clinical psychology as well as minority mental health.
 Informed by her personal experiences with structural and social prejudice, Bernal was instrumental in expanding access to care for minority groups and increasing recruitment of Hispanics into the field of psychology the United States.
 Among her awards, Bernal received the Distinguished Life Achievement Award from APA's Division 45, and APA's Distinguished Contribution to Psychology in the Public Interest Award in 2001.
 She also contributed much to the establishment of the National Hispanic Psychology Association, now known as the National Latino Psychological Association, where she became the second president and eventually the treasurer.
 One of Bernal's most notable accomplishments was the education and mentoring of numerous students.
 She helped her students navigate issues that she herself had struggled with throughout her life and academic career.
 Today, several scholarships have been created in her name to offset the costs of higher education for minority students, with a particular focus on women.
+One includes a scholarship from Arizona State University, where she sponsored a symposium on Ethnic Identity.
 She wanted to help students have equal opportunities for advancement in psychology.
 She has gained extensive acknowledgments from the people she has interacted with, becoming an inspiration to many of her followers and peers.

+Bernal also examined the preparation of clinical psychologists to work with ethnic-minority populations.
+In a 1982 study with psychologist Amado M. Padilla, she examined minority-related curricula and training in clinical psychology programs.
+Their work documented limitations in training related to ethnic-minority populations as well as the underrepresentation of ethnic-minority students and faculty within psychology training programs.
+Bernal and Padilla argued for increased attention to culturally relevant education, recruitment, and training within clinical psychology.

+More than a decade later, Bernal and Felipe G. Castro revisited the issue in a 1994 study of clinical psychology training.
+They reported evidence of progress while also identifying continuing limitations in the preparation of psychologists for research and service with ethnic-minority populations.

 On April 13, 2024, a Google Doodle was posted to celebrate “the 93rd birthday of Mexican American psychologist, Dr. Martha Bernal”.